Logius-standaarden/NL-GOV-profile-for-CloudEvents/Context Attributes.md

   - MUST be a non-empty string
   - MUST be unique within the scope of the producer
 - Examples:
-  - An ID  counter maintained by the producer
+  - An event  counter maintained by the producer
   - A UUID

 <aside class=" addition">